bdrive/doc/pages/mydoc/2-100-team-manual.md

 **Add by MEMBERS**

-1. Log in with Team Admin ID and go to MERMERS tab of https://accounts.bdrive.com/plans_products/NetDrive3/team/.
+1.Log in with Team Admin ID and go to MERMERS tab of https://accounts.bdrive.com/plans_products/NetDrive3/team/.

-2. Add Team members
+2.Add Team members

 ‐	Each member may create their account IDs in https://accounts.bdrive.com/accounts/signup beforehand.
 Email verification is required before logging in to the software.